Ahmad-Wali-Sh/Ahmad-Wali-Sh/README.md

 1. Project 1: Pharmacy Platform
    - Description: A Pharmacy Solution Platform.
    - Technologies used: React as Frontend, Django Rest Framework as backend with PostgreSQL database.

+2. Project 2: Mikrogate ISP platform
+   - Description: An internal streamlining tasks, contracts and finance progression in real-time for customers information additional to security basis.
+   - Technologies used: React as Frontend, Django Rest Framework as backend with PostgreSQL database, bootstrap as solid css framework, node js server for socket.io real-time integrations additional to variety libraries from React to Django.

 Feel free to explore my GitHub repositories for more projects.